hartigel/leela-logit-lens/README.md

 ### Stockfish (Modified)

 For the concept evaluation experiments, we use a modified version of Stockfish 8 that outputs detailed evaluation terms.
 This is included as a git submodule.
+So far it only works on linux.

 1. **Initialize the submodule**:
 ```bash